Excavation Safety Awareness

 Safety Reminders

-- Stop work if conditions change.
+- Stop work if excavation conditions become unsafe.

 Ask the Crew